How To Protect The Hair While Swimming Every Day

 A study, conducted between October 2016-2017, showed that out of the 1899 individuals, 327 (17.2%) reported trying standardized scalp massages(SSM).
 Among them, 68.9% reported either stabilization of hair loss or regrowth.

-• Take A Quick Shower With Non-Chlorinated Water
+- Take A Quick Shower With Non-Chlorinated Water

-• Apply Leave-In Conditioner
+- Apply Leave-In Conditioner

-A leave-in conditioner is a humectanti XA widely used ingredient in hair products that helps to keep the tresses hydrated by drawing moisture from the environment. that protects the hair from chlorine water damage.
+A leave-in conditioner is a humectanti A widely used ingredient in hair products that helps to keep the tresses hydrated by drawing moisture from the environment. that protects the hair from chlorine water damage.
 It not only nourishes your hair but also forms a protective layer against chlorine and other harmful chemicals in the pool.

 A leave-in conditioner neutralizes the electrical negative charge of the hair fibers by adding positive charge and lubricates the hair cuticles, making them hydrophobic (waterproof) (1).
-It mimics the hair natural lipidi XThe fatty acid layer over the hair shaft that protects it from external damage, contributing to the health, strength, and luster of the hair. content, seals the cuticle, and minimizes frizz and breakage.
+It mimics the hair natural lipidi The fatty acid layer over the hair shaft that protects it from external damage, contributing to the health, strength, and luster of the hair. content, seals the cuticle, and minimizes frizz and breakage.

-• Spritz Some Hairspray
+- Spritz Some Hairspray

-If you are into outdoor swimming, use an SPF hair spray for sun protection.
 A hairspray with botanical ingredients nourishes the hair and protects it from UVA and UVB sun damage.
 It also prevents the fading of hair color.
 You can also use a hat or a scarf when you are not in the water.

 Hair Care While Swimming

-• Wear A Swimming Cap
+- Wear A Swimming Cap

 Wearing a swimming cap or a hair wrap is probably the best way to protect the hair from the damage caused by chlorinated water.
 It covers the entire head, prevents contact with water, and keeps the hair dry.
 The interesting part is that it has a utilitarian and fashionable approach.
 You can protect the hair and also match the cap color with your swimwear.
+Opt for a high-quality swimming cap made from silicone or latex that can offer better coverage and protection against chlorine.
+Additionally, choose the right size that provides a snug fit so that water does not enter as it may lead to damage later.

 Note: If you are not comfortable with wearing a swimming cap, use a hair tie and make a bun on the top of the head and avoid dampening it as much as possible.

-• Wear Protective Hairstyles
+- Wear Protective Hairstyles

 If you swim daily, choose hairstyles that keep your hair secure and minimize tangling and damage from chlorine and water.
 Low buns, braids, twist braids, or high ponytails are good options to wear underneath the swim cap.
 You can also apply some protective gel to prevent the chlorine and water from damaging your tresses.

-• Choose Outdoor Pools
+- Choose Outdoor Pools

 Post-Swimming Hair Care

-• Wash Your Hair Thoroughly
+- Wash Your Hair Thoroughly

 Rinse your hair immediately after swimming.
 It helps clear the buildup of chlorine and other harmful chemicals.
 A quick shower removes salt water (in case of outdoor swimming) and all the residue from the scalp.
+To safeguard your hair from chlorine damage, understanding what chlorine does to your hair can help you take preventive measures to keep your hair healthy and strong.

-• Shampoo Your Hair
+- Shampoo Your Hair

 Chlorine deposition is a disaster for your hair texture and color.
 Even saltwater bleaches blonde hair, making it dry and frizzy.
 The best way to rinse the buildup is by using an anti-chlorine shampoo or swimmer’s shampoo.
 It not only removes excess deposits from the hair and the scalp but also nourishes the tresses.
+You may also consider using a clarifying shampoo in your weekly routine that can effectively eliminate chlorine buildup, bringing back your hair’s natural luster and softness.

-• Apply A Deep Conditioner
+- Apply A Deep Conditioner

 A deep conditioner can fight dryness, moisturize, and nourish the hair.
 You can also apply a leave-in conditioner or swimmer’s conditioner for extra nourishment and shine.
 A deep conditioning mask or a swimmer’s hair mask is also a great option to restore nourishment.